 Review the Ticket Carefully

 If you do receive a speeding ticket, you’ll need to take a very close look at it.
 If there are any mistakes on the citation the officer has given you, there may be a chance of it getting dismissed in court.
+It can happen to redlight tickets too, so it pays to read and review the citation.
 Sometimes even the smallest mistakes with a ticket mean that it will get thrown out.

 Look over every detail of the citation before you do anything else.
 You also need to make sure that the ticket doesn’t say that you were going faster than you actually were.
 If this is the case, you will definitely want to challenge it by going to court.